HIIT/hybra-core/README.md

-# Data management and analysis for HYBRA project
+# Toolkit for data management and analysis

+This library aims to help social scientists working on their various data management and analysis needs.

+## Background

 The core data management and analysis tools for "Racisms and public communications in the hybrid media environment"-project, funded by Academy of Finland and executed by